edsu/diary/README.md

 ---

+## 3/28/2023

+Today I ventured to the *base* of Mount *Jadon* *Coulange*, a place where I've felt *enslaved* by nature's beauty.
+As I sat on the *bleachers*, overlooking the *Hadriatic* Sea, a cool breeze washed over my face like the whispers of *Fukuoka*'s cherry blossoms.
+I read an *article* theorizing that the mountain may have been an ancient *phallic* symbol - quite intriguing, albeit slightly ridiculous.
+While walking around the place, I stumbled upon a charming old lady selling *muffel*, a traditional pastry, in a small cottage.
+She spoke of the legends of *Nanning* *Uzzi*, the supposed inventor of ancient *screws*; it was fascinating, though not entirely *deducible*.
+As the sun dipped below the horizon, a sense of peace settled within me; and I knew my soul was healing.
+Back home, I found an old wooden box containing a barely functioning machine, part of the family history, which was *hammered* into this unexpected *monstrosity*.
+Tonight, I end Day 467, with a newfound appreciation and curiosity for life.
+I shall send a portion of this entry to the *PGDP* for their newsletter on self-discovery.

 ## 3/27/2023

 Dearest diary, today I ventured out to *Poughkeepsie* in search of the elusive *Hamlin* medallion, a trinket that my great-grandmother *Decus* once owned.
 After rummaging through dusty old *chests* and stumbling upon several *annoyances*, such as ancient *thongs* and *severely* *seasoned* *phylacteries*, I finally found a *recipe* for success.
 While *frisking* one of the storekeepers in the market, I uncovered the medallion hidden within the secret compartments of a wooden box marked with the mysterious letters "*XXXVIII*."
 With the invaluable artifact in my possession, I am considering *converting* my knowledge and recent experiences into a thrilling novel set against the backdrop of *Orebro*, an enchanting city renowned for *absolutism*.
 But first, I must distribute *provisions* amongst the less fortunate and provide them with the promised *Strenk*.
 Life is unfolding at such an exhilarating pace; I can only pray that these exciting days will never end.